-Keepnews booked several sessions in October 1956 at his favorite Reeves Sound Studios in NYC.
-The studio did mostly radio and jingles recording work during the day and Keepnews, closely watching the spending of his on-a-budget label, worked out an arrangement with the studio to record at night, after the musicians finished their gigs.
-The studio and the engineer on many of the Riverside records, Jack Higgins, produced some of the best sounding jazz records of the 50s, but unfortunately remain lesser known then their counterparts at Blue Note and Columbia.
+Keepnews booked several sessions in October 1956 at his favorite Reeves Sound Studios in New York City.
+The studio did mostly radio and jingles recording work during the day and Keepnews, closely watching the spending of his on-a-budget label, worked out an arrangement with the studio to record at night after the musicians finished their gigs.
+The studio and the engineer on many of the Riverside sessions, Jack Higgins, produced some of the best sounding jazz records of the 50s, but unfortunately remain lesser known then their counterparts at Blue Note and Columbia.
 You can read more about the studio here: Reeves Sound Studios.
 The studio had an interesting impact on Monk’s sessions for Brilliant Corners as it hosted a large variety of a classical orchestra instruments.
 For curious musicians such as Monk and Max Roach this was irresistible and some of these instruments found their way into the album.

 As difficult as the recording was, it paid off and the album was Monk’s first truly successful album.
-Nat Hentoff gave it a 5-star review in a Down Beat review, calling it Riveside’s most important modern jazz LP to date.
-The back cover of the album contained notes by Raymond Harris: “These men worked hard.
+Nat Hentoff gave it a 5-star review in a Down Beat review, calling it Riverside’s most important modern jazz LP to date.
+The back cover of the album contained notes by Orrin Keepnews: “These men worked hard.
 They struggled and concentrated and shook their heads over some passages with those half-smiles that mean: Hard?
 This is impossible!
 For the original compositions on this date represent Monk at his most inventive and therefore at his most challenging.
 Brilliant Corners, with its uneven meter and its tempo changes is undoubtedly the real back-breaker.”
-Harris got it mostly right, although the tune is not in uneven meter, it is 4/4 throughout.
-It is the odd count of the bars that threw everyone off, including the notes writer.
+Keepnews got it mostly right, although the tune is not in uneven meter, it is 4/4 throughout.
+It is the odd count of the bars that threw everyone off, including the liner notes writer.